Compliance and enforcement

 - Regional compliance plans—Queensland is a large state and within it there are different community, industry and environmental drivers that can influence regional compliance plans.
-For example the north Queensland wet season is typically more significant than in southern parts of the state.
-Quarterly compliance planning undertaken in each of our four compliance regions (North, Central, Southeast and Southwest) ensures that regional priority risks are accounted for.
+For example, the north Queensland wet season is typically more significant than in southern parts of the state.
+Regional compliance planning undertaken in each of our four compliance regions (North, Central, Southeast and Southwest) ensures that local priority risks are accounted for.

 The department has set clear expectations about acceptable standards of environmental performance and takes prompt, strong enforcement action against those operators who choose not to comply with their obligations to demonstrate the consequences for poor performance.